 - Any proposed plea bargain the immigrant is considering.

-If a defendant is not advised of such consequences he or she can bring a Padilla motion to set aside the conviction.
+If you are not advised of such consequences, you can bring a Padilla motion to set aside the conviction.

 Most convictions for driving under the influence of alcohol do not have negative immigration consequences (at least at present).
 DUI is usually charged as a misdemeanor and is not considered a CIMT or an aggravated felony.25